-Vahey et al. (2015) stated that a Hunter & Schmidt style meta-analysis and cited Field & Gillett (2010) and its accompanying scripts that are maintained by Fields on his website (https://www.discoveringstatistics.com/repository/fieldgillett/how_to_do_a_meta_analysis.html).
-In personal correspondence with Vahey, he stated it should in principle be possible to reconstruct their analytic strategy and results from the code provided by Field & Gillett (2010), but he declined to share the actual code used in Vahey et al. (2015).
-In practice surprisingly difficult to reconstruct what was done because of multiple discrepancies both (a) between Field & Gillett (2010) and Vahey et al. (2015); (b) within Vahey et al. (2015) itself; (c) between Field and Gillett’s (2010) descriptions and Field’s actual code implementations, and (d) between the different implementations of the Hunter & Schmidt style meta-analysis between Field’s two different scripts that are associated with Field & Gillett (2010).
-I will discuss each of these.
-Trying to unravel this was extremely challenging, to a degree that is difficult to convey.
+Vahey et al. (2015) stated in the methods section that a Hunter and Schmidt style meta-analysis was employed and cited Field and Gillett (2010).
+Despite being able to obtain the SPSS and R scripts for the tutorial paper that Dr. Vahey stated in an email to me that they employed in the analyses of Vahey et al. (2015; see “Correspondence and source of original code” section above), it was in practice surprisingly difficult to reconstruct the analyses because of multiple discrepancies both (a) between Field and Gillett (2010) and Vahey et al. (2015); (b) within Vahey et al. (2015) itself; (c) between Field and Gillett’s (2010) descriptions and Prof. Field’s actual code implementations, and (d) between the different implementations of the Hunter and Schmidt style meta-analysis between Field’s two different scripts that are associated with Field and Gillett (2010).
+I will discuss each of these in turn, in order to highlight the difficulty in reproducing meta-analysis results even when data and code are nominally available.
+The point here is to highlight my best efforts to try to reproduce the results in Vahey et al. (2015) using the tutorial scripts Dr. Vahey reported using, and the complications that not having direct access to the original authors’ code presented.

-Field & Gillett (2010) describe two different ways of conducting meta-analyses: a Hedges and colleagues style “basic” meta-analysis and a Hunter and Schmidt style psychometric meta-analysis.
-Despite Vahey et al. (2015) stating that they applied the Hunter and Schmidt approach, multiple features of this approach are missing from their results.
-This becomes more apparent when examining the metrics returned by Field’s accompanying SPSS scripts for Field & Gillett (2010): “Meta_Basic_r.sps” and “h_s syntax.sps”.
+Field and Gillett (2010) describe two different ways of conducting meta-analyses: a Hedges and colleagues style “basic” meta-analysis and a Hunter and Schmidt style psychometric meta-analysis.
+Despite Vahey et al. (2015) stating that they applied the Hunter and Schmidt approach, multiple features of this approach are missing from the reported results.
+This becomes more apparent when examining the metrics returned by Field’s accompanying SPSS scripts for Field and Gillett (2010): “Meta_Basic_r.sps” and “h_s syntax.sps”.
 To complicate things, both scripts contain code to produce a Hunter and Schmidt style meta-analysis, with the former also producing a Hedges and colleagues style ‘basic’ meta-analysis.

 Table 2.
 Alignment between the results reported in Vahey et al. (2015) and Field’s SPSS scripts accompanying Field & Gillett (2010)